FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/ready-events.md

 ```

 ### WebComponentsReady
-The `WebComponentsReady` event is fired if all FACT-Finder Web Components are ready to use.
+The `WebComponentsReady` event is fired if all FactFinder Web Components are ready to use.

 **What does that mean?**

-All FACT-Finder Web Components are unknown to the browser until the JavaScript is loaded and each Web Component is registered and upgraded.
+All FactFinder Web Components are unknown to the browser until the JavaScript is loaded and each Web Component is registered and upgraded.

 This means all functions, attributes and behaviors are not working until an element is upgraded.